JoshG-IT/identity-security/cases/IAM-AZ-002-the-stolen-identity/docs/technical-analysis.md

 - unusually long credential expiration
 - new application owner added
 - service principal added as an application owner
-- new high-privilege Microsoft Graph application permission
+- new broad Microsoft Graph application permission
 - new exposed API scope
 - new or modified redirect URI
 - new OAuth consent grant